 According to Distraction.gov, drivers who text behind the wheel are 23 times more likely to cause a crash.
 When sending a text, drivers take their eyes off the road for about 4.6 seconds, which at 55 mph, is likened to driving the distance of a football field while blindfolded.

-If you were injured in a construction zone crash because another driver was distracted or speeding, don’t hesitate to speak to an experienced El Paso car accident attorney.
+If you were injured in a highway car crash construction in zone because another driver was distracted or speeding, don’t hesitate to speak to an experienced El Paso car accident attorney.
 The legal team at Michael J. Gopin, PLLC can legally advocate on your behalf and help you maximize your compensation.
 To learn more, contact us online today.

 Michael J. Gopin has practiced law in El Paso since 1987.
 Even after more than 30 years, he still remembers his first jury case.
 He graduated from the University of Texas in Austin in 1983 with a bachelor of business administration, majoring in accounting.
 He received his juris doctorate degree from St. Mary’s School of Law in San Antonio.
 Michael has successfully handled countless cases of medical malpractice, product liability, personal injury, and nursing home negligence.
 He enjoys helping people “get their lives back in order” by providing high-quality legal representation and compassionate customer service.